MrLoh/thesis-davidson/manuscript.md

 [^agi-tests]: See @Muehlhauser:2013wa for a brief overview of operational definitions of AGI, including the Coffe-Brewing and College Test.
 From a philosophical perspective all those seem rather random and dubious --- certainly much further away from clearly capturing necessary conditions of human-like intellectual competences.

-[^loebner-critique]: Shieber [-@Shieber:1994lr] criticizes the Loebner prize for its inappropriateness to award advances in natural-language-processing techniques instead of engineering tricks oriented to the exigencies of the restricted task like parrying and insertion of random typing errors.
-But the setup of the scoring system alone shows how pointless it is to even judge current systems by a direct Turing Test.
+[^loebner-critique]: @Shieber:1994lr criticizes the Loebner Prize for its inappropriateness to award advances in natural-language-processing techniques instead of engineering tricks oriented to the exigencies of the restricted task like parrying and insertion of random typing errors.
+The setup of the scoring system alone shows how pointless it is to even judge current systems by a direct Turing Test.
+He argues that a subjective award modeled after the Nobel Prizes would make significantly more sense.

 ### Turing's three main claims
 <!--